programminghistorian/jekyll/lessons/creating-apis-with-python-and-flask.md

 If you're running into trouble installing Python, you may find [this Programming Historian article on installing Python](https://programminghistorian.org/lessons/introduction-and-installation) helpful.
 Note that the instructions in that tutorial are for installing Python 2—make sure you choose Python 3 when downloading installers from the Python website, since this tutorial uses Python 3.

-If you don't have a preferred text editor, I recommend [BBEdit](https://www.barebones.com/products/bbedit/download.html) for OSX or [Notepad++](https://notepad-plus-plus.org/) for Windows.
+If you don't have a preferred text editor, I recommend [BBEdit](https://www.barebones.com/products/bbedit/download.html) for macOS or [Notepad++](https://notepad-plus-plus.org/) for Windows.

 # Introducing APIs